-As I hope you can understand from reading the history above, it’s important to understand that the Command-Line has remained a pivotal component of Microsoft’s strategy, platform, and ecosystem.
-Even while Microsoft promoted the Windows GUI to end-users, Microsoft, and its technical customers/users/partners, rely heavily on the Windows Command-Line for a multitude of technical tasks.
+As I hope you can appreciate from reading the history above, it’s important to understand that the Command-Line has remained a pivotal component of Microsoft’s strategy, platform, and ecosystem.
+Even while Microsoft promoted the Windows GUI to general end-users, Microsoft and its technical customers/users/partners rely heavily on the Windows Command-Line for a multitude of technical tasks.

 In this post, we covered a lot of ground: We reviewed some of Microsoft’s OS history as it pertains to the Command-Line and Windows Console.

 We also gained an understanding of the Windows Console’s origins.
 In the next post, we’ll start digging into the Console’s internals.